 PCHlotto is the latest addition to the Publishing Clearing House family.
 If you live in the United States, you have to have heard of these guys.
-They’ve been around since 1953, originally starting out as a one-stop shop for magazines.
+They’ve been around since 1953, initially starting as a one-stop shop for magazines.
 They utilized a sweepstake marketing technique to generate sales and customer contact information.
 Once you get on their list, it’s almost impossible to get off.
 But, let’s look at their PCHlotto games.

 Games at Lotto.pch.com